-To make threading the beads onto the cord easier, use a needle with a large enough eye to accomodate the stretch cord.
+To make threading the beads onto the cord easier, use a needle with a large enough eye to accommodate the stretch cord.
 Make sure that the needle can also pass through the beads.

 Thread a stop bead (a spare bead that is not part of the design) and tie a knot to secure.
 This will keep you beads in place as you work.